top of page

 Who is Civilience?

-Civilience is a non-profit start-up that builds community in real life, by aligning actions taken by community stakeholders-individuals, government and enterprises.
-Civilience provides guidance, self awareness and community through its product.
+Civilience is a non-profit start-up that aims to build a community in real life by aligning the actions of community stakeholders, including individuals, government, and enterprises.
+The company provides guidance, self-awareness, and community through its product.

 To evaluate and enhance accessibility on Civilience's first vertical, Community Health.
 Keeping the budget, software constraints and deadline in mind I would need to prioritize my design decisions.